yormmeee/Python-sample-app/README.md

 ## Prerequisites

-Make sure you have the following installed:
+Before running the project, ensure you have the following installed:

 - **Python 3.10**: For the web server development.
 - **Docker**: For containerizing the application.